How to Send a cURL POST Request

 Vilius Dumcius

-While there are applications that perform the same goal with a fancier UI (e.g., Postman ), cURL is more reliable and lower-level, making it a strong choice for automation and many other use cases.
+While there are applications that perform the same goal with a fancier UI (e.g., Postman ), cURL is more reliable and lower-level, making it a strong choice for automation and many other use cases when sending a POST request.

 Getting Started With cURL

 cURL comes pre-installed in Windows 10 (and onwards) and most MacOS operating systems.
-Some Linux distributions may offer to install cURL, however, in many cases, you’ll have to do it yourself by running the installation command:
+While many Linux distributions include cURL out of the box, you may sometimes need to install it yourself.
+On Debian or Ubuntu-based systems, you can do this by running:

 sudo apt-get install curl